Islamic State says it has beheaded second Japanese hostage Goto

 Yukawa was captured in August outside the Syrian city of Aleppo.
 Friends say Goto travelled from Tokyo to Istanbul and from there to Syria, sending a message on Oct.
 25 that he had crossed the border and was safe.

-"Whatever happens, this is my responsibility," Goto said on a video recorded shortly before he set out for Raqqa.
-That was the last time he was seen before an Islamic State video released on Jan.
-20 appearing to show both Japanese men and threatening to kill them unless the group received $200 million (133 million pounds) in ransom.

-(Additional reporting by Sylvia Westall, Hitoshi Ishida and Yuya Shino; Writing by Dominic Evans, Will Dunham and William Mallard; Editing by Will Waterman, Alison Williams and Frances Kerry)
+(Additional reporting by Sylvia Westall, Hitoshi Ishida and Yuya Shino; Writing by Dominic Evans, Will Dunham and William Mallard; Editing by Alison Williams, Frances Kerry and Will Waterman)